lavanyaadapa05/FOOD-MUNCH/README.md

     This will launch the GUI interface for the Food Munch system, where customers can scan their QR codes and start ordering food from their table.

-This README includes all the necessary instructions and commands to get started with the project, including how to run it and the project structure.
+This README includes all the necessary instructions and commands to get started with the project.
 Let me know if you'd like any changes!